Help for victims of violence

 Ensures confidentiality and security;

-Agree on the method and time of further communication.
+Agrees on the method and time of further communication.

 First consultation with a social worker: